jakubk3697/nextjs_playground/README.md

-# NextJS repo with all NextJS training projects
+## This is NextJS repository with all NextJS training projects